stackblitz/docs/docs/guides/user-guide/general-faqs.md

 The Teams plan (currently in Beta) is a paid membership offering that allows users to share features amongst members of their GitHub organization.
 Features and highlights of this plan include:

+- Codeflow access for all users in the GitHub organization (in-browser VS Code)
-- Instant integration with your GitHub repos for seamless in-browser pull request creation and review
+- Instant integration with your GitHub organization’s repos for seamless in-browser editing
-- Full VS Code in the browser (the classic StackBlitz editor is also included)
+    - Utilizing GitHub organization makes it super easy for all users in the organization to use the Codeflow editor and Codeflow bot to create and review pull requests.
-- A unified security model for sharing StackBlitz projects and repos across your team
+- A unified security model for sharing StackBlitz projects and GitHub repos
-- A single billing and user management interface based around your existing GitHub organization
+- User management and billing linked to your GitHub organization
+    - Easy to use interface within the StackBlitz dashboard (easy to toggle users for access/no access, all-in-one monthly payment).

 If you're interested in Teams Beta, come onboard with us for a private technology preview of this plan!
 You can sign up [here](https://stackblitz.com/beta-teams-signup).

 ## Enterprise Server

 ### What is the Enterprise Server offering?

+Enterprise Server is a membership offering that's best fit for organizations who want to use StackBlitz behind their firewall.
+Benefits include:

+- Private NPM registry integration
+- Custom SSO integration
+- On-prem installation support
+- Dedicated Customer Success Engineer

+Check out the [Enterprise page](https://stackblitz.com/enterprise) for details and set up a call with our Enterprise team!

 ### I want to purchase the enterprise edition for WebContainer.
 Where can I do that?